Infrastructure projects financed by the AIFFP must meet the AIFFP mandate.

 We welcome innovative quality projects and new partners for the Australian Government.

-- Financial and commercial details including the value of loan being sought, a business case for the project and a detailed financial model and assumptions that underpin it
+- Financial and commercial details including the value of the loan being sought, a business case for the project and a detailed financial model and assumptions that underpin it

 - Details of project partners and their contributions, including equity investors, other debt providers, engineering, procurement, construction and major off-takers